kiquetal/oreilly-book-grokking-concurrency/chapters/chapter-one.md

 #### Solving complex and large problems

 Complexity can come from the size of the problem or how hard is to understand a given piece of the system we develop
+Scalability: characteristic of the system that can improve perfomance just adding more resources.